The limits of SDP relaxations for general-valued CSPs: Preliminaries

 A VCSP instance $I$ is called \emph{satisfiable} if there is a satisfying assignment to $I$.
 Constraint satisfaction problems (CSPs) are a special case of VCSPs with (unweighted) relations with the goal to determine the existence of a satisfying assignment.

 A \emph{general-valued constraint language} (or just a \emph{constraint language} for short) over $D$ is a set of weighted relations over $D$.
+As is common in the (V)CSP literature, we will focus on constraint languages of \emph{finite} size.
 We denote by $\VCSP(\Gamma)$ the class of all VCSP instances in which the weighted relations are all contained in $\Gamma$.
 A constraint language $\Gamma$ is called \emph{crisp} if $\Gamma$ contains only (unweighted) relations.
 For a crisp language $\Gamma$, $\VCSP(\Gamma)$ is equivalent to the well-studied (decision) $\CSP(\Gamma)$~\cite{Hell08:survey}.
 We remark that for $\{0,1\}$-valued constraint languages, $\VCSP(\Gamma)$ is also known as $\MinCSP(\Gamma)$ or $\MaxCSP(\Gamma)$ (since for exact solvability these are equivalent).

 For a constraint language $\Gamma$, let $\ar(\Gamma)$ denote $\max \{ \ar(\phi) \mid \phi \in \Gamma \}$.